juhasev/sample-ninja-help/project-disqualify-participants.md

 - Revenue record is created
 - Panelist's participation status is set to COMPLETED
 - Quotas are incremented
-- QUALITY_SCORE is adjusted up
+- QUALITY_SCORE is adjusted up +7 points

 > Since the status reporting relies on the Internet connection, sometimes the counts may not match.
 Using this feature means bringing your panelists to parity with your survey software's completes.

-### What does the disqualification entail?
+### What does the reconciled entail?
-- Earned rewards points are withdrawn (deleted)
+- Eaiationed rewards points are withdrawn (deleted)
 - Earned revenue is withdrawn (deleted)
-- Panelists' participation status is set to DISQUALIFIED.
+- Panelists' participation status is set to RECONCILED.
 - Quotas are decremented
-- QUALITY_SCORE is adjusted down
+- QUALITY_SCORE is adjusted down -20 points

 > You can disqualify panelists using the auto sampling or profiler project types while your project is running!
 The advanced sampling engine will automatically find replacement panelists and invite them to the project!